 According to psychologists Ryan and Deci (2000) as mentioned in the research article, What is Intrinsic Motivation?
 A Typology of Computational Approaches, “Intrinsic motivation is defined as the doing of an activity for its inherent satisfaction rather than for some separable consequence.”

-When students enjoy doing lab experiments and exploring the materials because they want to develop life skills and become lifelong learners, they understand that education is the path to become successful.
+When students enjoy doing lab experiments and exploring the materials because they want to develop life skills and become lifelong learners, they understand that education is the path to becoming successful.
 That even without the constant prompting of the teacher, the students exhibit autonomy in learning.

 See what happens there?
 That’s the strength of intrinsic motivation.